-- Bedbugs – having reinvaded the U.S. in the last couple decades after being relatively extinct, bedbugs are biting more and more sleeping children and adults in hotels, homes and other places.
+- Bedbugs – having reinvaded the U.S. in the last couple of decades after being relatively extinct, bedbugs are biting more and more sleeping children and adults in hotels, homes, and other places.

-- Mosquitoes and ticks – with their bites, these insects not only cause irritation, their feeding on our blood can be a transmitting disease directly back into our systems.
+- Mosquitoes and ticks – with their bites, these insects not only cause irritation, but their feeding on our blood can also be transmitting disease directly back into our systems.

 - Termites – which cause more than $1,000,000,000 (a billion dollars!) in damage every year in the U.S. alone.

 - Cockroaches – known to contaminate food and spread disease (such as the foodborne disease Salmonellosis), cockroaches’ tendency to shelter behind walls and in other hidden areas during the day and appear at night to seek out food and water, means that they are often unseen until their populations have built to incredible numbers – and their potential for harm is significant.

 - House flies – although house and cluster flies are definitely a pesky pest, they also can transmit Salmonella, E. coli, Vibrio, and Shigella in their feces and the vomit they regurgitate to digest their food.

 - Ants – such as fire ants—whose bites have been known to kill, and small ants that get into and contaminate food in the home.

 - Raccoons – These wildlife animals can be very aggressive if approached; they will seek shelter and breed in attics and crawlspaces, and their bite can spread disease.